Endogenous Resistance to Activation Steering in Language Models: Introduction

-We introduce the term \emph{Endogenous Steering Resistance} (ESR) to characterize this self-monitoring phenomenon.
-We define ESR as inference-time recovery from irrelevant activation steering.
-Explicit verbal self-correction (``wait, that's not right'') is the most salient surface form of ESR, though ESR may also manifest through subtler implicit corrections.
-In this work, we focus on explicit ESR, operationally measured by the rate at which the model explicitly starts again and successfully improves on its first attempt.
-We show that ESR can be deliberately enhanced: simple meta-prompts increase self-correction rates, and fine-tuning can induce self-correction behavior (though with important caveats about effectiveness).
-This behavior parallels endogenous attention control in biological systems, where top-down mechanisms detect distracting inputs and redirect processing toward goal-relevant information~\citep{Graziano2017}.
-According to Attention Schema Theory, such control in humans emerges from simplified internal models of attentional states that enable rapid detection of conflicts and corrective adjustments.
+We introduce the term \emph{Endogenous Steering Resistance} (ESR) for this phenomenon: inference-time recovery from irrelevant activation steering.
+Explicit verbal self-correction is the salient surface form, and we focus on \emph{explicit} ESR, operationally the rate at which the model starts again and successfully improves on its first attempt.
+The behavior parallels endogenous attention control in biological systems, where top-down mechanisms detect distracting inputs and redirect processing toward goal-relevant information~\citep{Graziano2017}.

 We conduct a systematic study of ESR across language models, using SAE latents to enable precise and interpretable steering interventions.
 Our contributions are: